nickytonline/www.nickyt.co/src/pages/posts/building-out-the-go-playground-liquid-tag-for-dev-with-chuck-smith-32he.md

 <iframe class="liquidTag" src="https://dev.to/embed/twitter?args=1274682855042560002" style="border: 0; width: 100%;"></iframe>

 Now that summer is over and I'm back from vacation, we're getting back into the swing of things for pairing on Forem issues.
-I'll be joined by TJ Harris this week on Thursday.

 <iframe class="liquidTag" src="https://dev.to/embed/twitter?args=1305924794865659906" style="border: 0; width: 100%;"></iframe>

+I'll be joined by TJ this week on Thursday.

+<iframe class="liquidTag" src="https://dev.to/embed/user?args=taniyahljackson" style="border: 0; width: 100%;"></iframe>

 Looking forward to the next pairing session!